Chocolate Fudge Layer Cake

 - Fold the melted chocolate into the butter, using a rubber spatula to thoroughly combine.
 Fold in the whipped egg whites until thoroughly combined.
 Set aside.

-- To assemble the cake: Remove cakes from refrigerator and turn them over so the top side is facing up.
+- To assemble the cake: Remove the cakes from the refrigerator and turn them over so the top side is facing up.
 Trim off the tops of the cakes, if they are rounded.
 Slice each cake horizontally into 2 equal layers.
 Place the top layer of a cake onto the bottom of a closed 9-inch springform pan.
 Evenly spread 1½ cups of the buttercream over the cake in the springform pan.
-Place the bottom layer of the first cake onto the buttercream and gently press into place.
+Place the bottom layer of the first cake onto the buttercream and gently press it into place.
 Pour 1¼ cups of ganache over the cake layer, spreading the ganache evenly to the edges.
 Refrigerate the remaining ganache.
-Place the top layer of the second cake on top of the ganache and press into place.
+Place the top layer of the second cake on top of the ganache and press it into place.
 Spread 1½ cups buttercream evenly over this layer.
-Place the remaining bottom cake layer, cut side down, onto the buttercream and gently press into place.
+Place the remaining bottom cake layer, cut side down, onto the buttercream, and gently press into place.
 Cover the entire cake and pan with plastic wrap and freeze for 1 hour.